Growing Annual Flowers from Seed

 Most annual flowers are easy to grow from seed.
 The real challenge is figuring out when and where you should plant the seeds.
 All too often, people find themselves at home with a stack of colorful seed packets and no idea where to begin.

-To ensure your success right out of the gate, start with some of the super-easy seeds listed in the sidebar at right.
+To ensure your success right out of the gate, start with some of the super-easy seeds listed at the top.
 Give yourself a year or two with these foolproof favorites before you venture into growing some of the more challenging annuals in the next list.

-No matter what kinds of annuals you grow, here are a few things you might want to know before getting started (if you haven't grown plants from seed before, be sure to read Seedstarting Made Easy):
+No matter what kinds of annuals you grow, here are a few things you might want to know before getting started (if you haven't grown plants from seed before, be sure to read How to Start Seeds):

 - What size are the seeds?
 This may seem like a peculiar concern, but if you're going to plant your flower seeds directly into the garden, or put individual seeds into peat pots, the seeds need to be large enough to handle.
 Dust-like seeds (such as petunias and snapdragons) will get lost if you try to direct-sow them (plant them right into the garden).
 The seeds in the "easy" list at right, are all one-eighth inch or larger.